JoseCVieira/Snake/README.md

 # Snake
-Implementation of Snake in a simple program c++.
+Implementation of Snake in a simple c++ program.

 ### Description:
 ###### From Wikipedia, the free encyclopedia